Rebecca Hayden

 Jane is an active member of the Monocacy Creek Watershed Association, currently serving as the secretary and treasurer.
 She is a retired high school math teacher and moved to Bethlehem in 2006 when her first grandchild was born here.
 She is a Master Watershed Steward and helps with weeding and maintaining the perennial beds on the Hoover Mason Trestle, the Southside Bethlehem Greenway and the new native perennial beds at the Bethlehem Rose Garden with friends from Bethlehem Backyards for Wildlife.
 In May of 2019, she and Greg converted large sections of their front and back yard turfgrass into native perennials, and so far it’s been a very successful transformation!

-Jim Vogt and Carolyn Lange have been married since 1986.
+Jim and Carolyn have been married since 1986.
 Jim is currently the Master Watershed Steward Coordinator in Monroe County.
 Carolyn works as a Medical Technologist.
 In 2002 they were awakened from their blissfully ignorant lives by someone proposing a racetrack for owners of high-end sports cars on the Kittatinny Ridge in their peaceful valley.
 They joined in the fight, becoming members of Blue Mountain Preservation Association.
 They then became Board members of BMPA and went on to join a number of other local environmental groups.
 The racetrack was never built- that property is now part of PA State Gamelands 168.
 Jim and Carolyn enjoy cooking together, hiking, biking, birding and watching Red Squirrels at their home.
 They are currently serving life sentences as President and Secretary of the Aquashicola/Pohopoco Watershed Conservancy.
 Together they form a single board member of the WCLV.